 On Reviewing Books

-I have been a book reviewer for twenty years, reviewing mostly non-fiction books for The Wall Street Journal and more occasionally for a variety of other publications such as The Los Angeles Times, The Weekly Standard, and The American Scholar.
+I have been a book reviewer for twenty years, reviewing mostly non-fiction books for The Wall Street Journal and a variety of other publications, including Ron Slate's On the Seawall.
 A representative selection of my reviews appears here in roughly chronological order.
 I recently spent a week sorting through Max Eastman's library in his former house in Aquinnah and found myself reflecting on a life with and through books.
 Eastman, the subject of one of my biographies, died in 1969, but he seemed to have perused these books just yesterday.
 Reading his often dyspeptic notes, I was having a conversation with him, agreeing and (perhaps more often) disagreeing with him.
-He didn't treat his books well at all, and many threaten to fall apart when you open them--not because they haven't aged well but because Eastman handled them roughly, intensely, the way he would treat people, too--with irony, irritation, and, more rarely, love.
+He didn't treat his books well at all, and many threaten to fall apart when you open them--not because they haven't aged well but because Eastman handled them roughly, intensely, the way he would treat people, too, with irony, irritation, and, more rarely, love.
 I am a much gentler reader of books, a much more sympathetic critic than Eastman was (who'd simply wite "bunk!" in the margins of a book), but like him I have had the best conversations of my life with books.
 And, oh yes, books do talk back to you.
 They correct, admonish, chastise you.
 All the time.
 That's why I love being a critic--each new assignment brings another conversation partner and, perhaps, new friend into my home.
 There's no better life, as far as I am concerned.

 Plus ça change